techie-joe/core-dev/README.md

 ## Contributing

 Interested in contributing to Dove template project?
 We'd love your help.
 Dove is an open source project, built one contribution at a time by users like you.
-Go ahead and [start discussion](https://github.com/techie-joe/dove/discussions) before embarking.
+Go ahead and [start a discussion](https://github.com/techie-joe/dove/discussions) about it.

 <!--
 See [the CONTRIBUTING file](docs/CONTRIBUTING.md) for instructions on how to contribute.